mobilepadawan/mobilepadawan/README.md

 - 🧑🏻‍💻 I continue to improve my skills by developing technical content for many Argentinian EdTech companies and Universities (UNTREF, ISTEA, Educación IT, CODERHOUSE, FUNDACIÓN YPF (MEDIACHICAS), TECLAB) among others.
 To write and to teach are helping me to learn new things at a time.

 - 📫 You can reach me on Linkedin, by here, also through my personal website at [Vida Mobile](https://www.vidamobile.com.ar).
-- 💬 You are free to write me in spanish, english, or italian.
+- 💬 Of course you are free to write me in spanish, english, or italian.

 <!---
 mobilepadawan/mobilepadawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.